Soil liquefaction: Technical definitions

 Soil liquefaction occurs when the effective stress (shear strength) of soil is reduced to essentially zero.
-This may be initiated by either monotonic loading (i.e. a single, sudden occurrence of a change in stress – examples include an increase in load on an embankment or sudden loss of toe support) or cyclic loading (i.e. repeated changes in stress condition – examples include wave loading or earthquake shaking).
+This may be initiated by either monotonic loading (i.e., a single, sudden occurrence of a change in stress – examples include an increase in load on an embankment or sudden loss of toe support) or cyclic loading (i.e., repeated changes in stress condition – examples include wave loading or earthquake shaking).
 In both cases a soil in a saturated loose state, and one which may generate significant pore water pressure on a change in load are the most likely to liquefy.
 This is because loose soil has the tendency to compress when sheared, generating large excess porewater pressure as load is transferred from the soil skeleton to adjacent pore water during undrained loading.
 As pore water pressure rises, a progressive loss of strength of the soil occurs as effective stress is reduced.

-Liquefaction is more likely to occur in sandy or non-plastic silty soils, but may in rare cases occur in gravels and clays (see quick clay).
+Liquefaction is more likely to occur in sandy or non-plastic silty soils but may in rare cases occur in gravels and clays (see quick clay).

-A 'flow failure' may initiate if the strength of the soil is reduced below the stresses required to maintain the equilibrium of a slope or footing of a structure.
-This can occur due to monotonic loading or cyclic loading, and can be sudden and catastrophic.
+A 'flow failure' may start if the current strength of the soil falls below the strength required to maintain the equilibrium of a slope or footing of a structure.
+This can occur due to monotonic (single-event) loading or cyclic loading, and can be sudden and catastrophic.
 A historical example is the Aberfan disaster.
-Casagrande referred to this type of phenomena as 'flow liquefaction' although a state of zero effective stress is not required for this to occur.
+Casagrande referred to this type of phenomena as 'flow liquefaction', although a state of zero effective stress is not required for this to occur.

 'Cyclic liquefaction' is the state of soil when large shear strains have accumulated in response to cyclic loading.
 A typical reference strain for the approximate occurrence of zero effective stress is 5% double amplitude shear strain.
 This is a soil test-based definition, usually performed via cyclic triaxial, cyclic direct simple shear, or cyclic torsional shear type apparatus.
 These tests are performed to determine a soil's resistance to liquefaction by observing the number of cycles of loading at a particular shear stress amplitude required to induce 'fails'.
 Failure here is defined by the aforementioned shear strain criteria.

 The term 'cyclic mobility' refers to the mechanism of progressive reduction of effective stress due to cyclic loading.
 This may occur in all soil types including dense soils.
 However, on reaching a state of zero effective stress such soils immediately dilate and regain strength.
 Thus, shear strains are significantly less than a true state of soil liquefaction.